 Thrush and Yeast Infections

 - You may notice a white, cottage cheese-like coating on your tongue after the surgery.
 Your tongue may also be very red and inflamed.
 Most likely you have thrush, which is a yeast overgrowth in the mouth.
 Often, this is due to large amounts of antibiotics taken before surgery.
 Call your primary care doctor if you have an oral infection or a rash on your skin.

 - Taking Lactobacillus acidophilus in addition to following the regimen prescribed to you after surgery may help prevent thrush.

-- Vaginal yeast infections are caused by yeast called Candida albicans.
-Yeast are tiny organisms that normally live in small numbers on the skin and inside the vagina.
-If the environment of the vagina becomes less acidic, too many yeast can grow and cause an infection.
+- Vaginal yeast infections are caused by a yeast called Candida albicans.
+Yeast is a tiny organism that normally lives in small numbers on the skin and inside the vagina.
+If the environment of the vagina becomes less acidic, too many yeasts can grow and cause an infection.

 - You can help prevent yeast infections by avoiding tight-fitting or synthetic clothing, wearing cotton underwear, not wearing pantyhose every day, and not douching or using feminine sprays.
 You may also take Lactobacillus acidophilus in addition to the regimen prescribed to you after surgery.

 - All menstruating women should take an iron supplement to prevent anemia or iron deficiency.
 Please contact your doctor to find out which iron supplement is best for you.

 - Signs of iron deficiency anemia include paleness, decreased work performance, weakness, difficulty maintaining body temperature, fatigue, dizziness, and shortness of breath.